Bereavement Counselling and Support Group

 Talking to a counsellor offers you a confidential, safe place to be listened to, understood, and accepted to help you to make sense of how you feel at this difficult time.

 We offer bereavement counselling through Sunderland Psychological Wellbeing Service.

 Bereavement Support Group

-Our bereavement support group is facilitated by two experienced Bereavement Counsellors and runs for six weeks from 1.30pm-3pm each Thursday.
+Our bereavement support group is facilitated by two experienced Bereavement Counsellors and runs weekly for six weeks.
 We have no more than ten attendees, so the group is small.
 When the group starts, everyone is new to the group and so everyone is in the same boat.

 It is also a closed group, so nobody new joins after we have started.
 The group can provide you with support and the opportunity to meet others who are going through a similar experience which can be a great comfort.